iOffice/angular-ts/README.md

 }
 ```

-**NOTE:** Do not forget to call the `super` constructor with `args`.
-This should tell the typescript
+This should tell the typescript compiler that the class already declares `template`, `requires` and
-compiler that the class already declares `template`, `requires` and all the other options that
+all the other options that a directive provides.
+Note that the internally all a `Directive` does is
-a directive provides.
-Note that the internally all a `Directive` does is call `inject` as it has
+call `inject` as it has been previously done, so do not forget to call the `super` constructor with
-been previously done.
+`args`.

 For other examples see `example/js/ex-directive.js`.
 One thing to mention here is that
 `compile`, `link`, `preLink` and `postLink` are optional methods.
 Please note however that if